charlesportwoodii/php-argon2-ext/README.md

 ]
 ```

 > This function follows the same design principles of `password_hash()`, in that a salt will be generated on your behalf.
 This method does not provide you with a way to provide your own salt.
+The salt generated uses the native PHP function `php_password_make_salt`, which is the same method used to generate salts for `password_hash()`.

 The `$algorithm` can be changed by passing in either `PASSWORD_ARGON2I` or `PASSWORD_ARGON2D`.
 If the algorithm is invalid, an `InvalidArguementException` will be raised.